Is Arsene Wenger right about refereeing decisions going against Arsenal?

 As the Arsenal boss is given a three-match touchline ban and faces another potential FA sanction over his most recent comments about Premier League referees, BBC Sport has reviewed the seven key incidents in the five matches Wenger has directly complained about - Stoke, Watford, Manchester City, West Brom and Chelsea.

 Is Wenger right about the Gunners being harshly treated?
-You can vote on whether you agree with the Frenchman at the bottom of this piece.
+A vote on the BBC Sport website saw 53% of people say they agreed with Wenger's view that Arsenal don't get the rub of the green very often.

 Stoke (away) - 19 August